GoogleChrome/web.dev/src/site/content/en/blog/optimize-fid/index.md

 application.
 By moving costly script loading (and execution) for a non-essential component off the critical path, users were able to interact with the page much sooner.

-{% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/TEIbBnIAyfzIoQtvXvMk.png", alt="Improvements in TBT score in Lighthouse after optimizing the first-party script.", width="800", height="148", class="w-screenshot" %}
+{% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/TEIbBnIAyfzIoQtvXvMk.png", alt="Improvements in TBT score in Lighthouse after optimizing the first-party script.", width="800", height="148" %}

 ### Data-fetching can impact many aspects of interaction readiness